shivabhusal/subjuster/README.md

 ```bash
 $ bundle gem [subjuster]
 ```
 The name of gem can be anything in your case.
-This command generate a `bundler` compatible gem skeleton which you can use.
+This command generates a `bundler` compatible gem skeleton which you can modify and build your idea.

 ### Phase Three | Write expectations from each modules in English
 ![Joke about explaining expectations and results](images/expectations.png)